Importing inequality: Immigration and the top 1%Thursday 17 Sep 2020

 Advani, A., Koenig, F., Pessina, L., and Summers, A. (2020), ‘Importing Inequality: Immigration and the Top 1 percent’, CAGE working papers (no. 508)

-The research findings are summarised in the VOX article Importing inequality: Immigration and the top 1%
+The research findings are summarised in the VOX article Importing inequality: Immigration and the top 1%Link opens in a new window

 In the News

-Migrants responsible for UK's growth of top incomes and taxes, The Financial Times, September 2020
+Migrants responsible for UK's growth of top incomes and taxesLink opens in a new window, The Financial Times, September 2020

-About a quarter of the UK's top earners are migrants, data shows, The Guardian, September 2020
+About a quarter of the UK's top earners are migrantsLink opens in a new window, data shows, The Guardian, September 2020